The

 location that was fairly flat so as to be used as a makeshift alter.

-They had to be difficult for English soldiers or authorities to find.
+They had to be difficult for English soldiers or authorities to

-Rocks can be found at Ballintemple, Ballyboes, Baltony, Inishboffin
+Mass Rocks can be found at Ballintemple, Ballyboes, Baltony, Inishboffin

 and Killult.
-The most important Mass Rocks for the McGinley Clan were
+The most important Mass Rocks for the McGinley Clan

-crosses had short ‘cross-arms’ for this purpose.
+the body.
+These crosses had short ‘cross-arms’ for this

 During